-Another reason to arrive early is so that you can pay the fee if you want your court proceeding recorded.
+Another reason to arrive early is so that you can pay the trial fee.
 Most Oregon courts now use electronic systems for recording trials.
-You may be required to pay a fee prior to your court appearance if you want it recorded.
-If the trial is not recorded, you may be giving up your right to file an appeal if you do not like or do not agree with the judge's decision.
+You may be required to pay a fee prior to your court appearance.
+Recordings of court hearings must be requested and transcribed at your own expense if you choose to file an appeal if you do not like or do not agree with the judge's decision.